groupoid/anders/README.md

 Papers
 ------

+Anders was built by strictly following these publications:

 * <a href="http://www.cse.chalmers.se/~bengt/papers/GKminiTT.pdf">A simple type-theoretic language: Mini-TT</a> [Coquand, Kinoshita, Nordström, Takeyama]
 * <a href="https://arxiv.org/pdf/1611.02108.pdf">Cubical Type Theory: a constructive interpretation of the univalence axiom</a> [Cohen, Coquand, Huber, Mörtberg]
 * <a href="https://arxiv.org/pdf/1802.01170.pdf">On Higher Inductive Types in Cubical Type Theory</a> [Coquand, Huber, Mörtberg]